PM Modi calls for end to war as India takes over G20 Presidency - ExBulletin

 PM Modi calls for end to war as India takes over G20 Presidency

-NEW DELHI (AFP): India opened its G20 presidency on Thursday (December 1st) with Prime Minister Narendra Modi calling for an end to the war, implicitly chastising longtime ally Russia for its invasion of Ukraine.
+NEW DELHI: India opened its G20 presidency on Thursday with Prime Minister Narendra Modi calling for an end to the war, implicitly chastising longtime ally Russia for its invasion of Ukraine.

 New Delhi and Moscow have ties that date back to the Cold War, and Russia remains by far India’s largest arms supplier.